suhsdit/SPSAeries/README.md

 *This will list student with ID Number 1234*

-Get-AeriesStudent -ID 1234
+Get-SPSAeriesStudent -ID 1234

 -------------------------------

 *This will list all students at school code 1*

-Get-AeriesStudent -SchoolCode 1
+Get-SPSAeriesStudent -SchoolCode 1

 -------------------------------

 *This will list all students under all school codes*

-Get-AeriesStudent
+Get-SPSAeriesStudent

 -------------------------------

 *Accepts pipeline input for multiple Student ID's*

-1234, 1235, 5567 | Get-AeriesStudent
+1234, 1235, 5567 | Get-SPSAeriesStudent

 -------------------------------